Josiah Meigs Distinguished Teaching Professorships

 The intent is to interpret distinguished teaching broadly to include, as noted below, significant contributions to graduate and/or undergraduate instruction.
 For this reason, no detailed format or set of criteria for nominations will be specified.
 Since the Meigs Professorship is designed to recognize continued quality instruction, nominations will be limited to individuals who have held tenure-track faculty positions for at least five years.

 The dossier must not exceed twenty-five (25) pages in its total length (that is, including all materials, exclusive of the cover page) with a typeface no smaller than 11 point font size.
 Dossiers exceeding this length shall not be considered.
 Pages, excluding the cover page, must be numbered.
-Each dossier should be submitted to the Office of Faculty Affairs as a single pdf file, via the school/college OFA “course” site in eLC.
+Each dossier should be submitted to the Office of Academic Programs as a single pdf file, via the school/college “course” site in eLC.

 Supporting dossiers must include: